dmaxtop/Probelm-Solving-by-mumit/README.md

 # Solves-for-MJK
-#This file includes 20 problems solved from code forces and leetcode.
+#This file includes 20 problems solved from code forces.